theintern/intern-tutorial/README.md

 *Note: To learn which methods are available on the `remote` object, for now, check the [WD.js list of available methods](https://github.com/admc/wd#supported-methods).
 Better documentation will be available soon.
 The interface in Intern includes two extra methods not normally available: a `wait` method, which allows you to wait for a fixed period of time before continuing to the next command, and an `end` method, which removes the last element retrieved from the DOM from the current chain’s context (similar to jQuery’s `end` method).*

 In the code above, we’re first calling `remote.get` to load the HTML page we want to test into the browser, using the `require` module to convert a relative path from the test module into a fully qualified URL.
-Once the page has loaded, we wait for up to 5 seconds until the button we want to interact with appears.
-Once the button shows up, we retrieve a reference to it, click it, and then discard the reference (since we’ve done all we want to do with the button).
+Once the page has loaded, we wait for up to 5 seconds until the input we want to interact with appears.
+Once the input shows up, we retrieve a reference to it, type text into it, and then discard the reference (since we’ve done all we want to do with the input).
+After we've typed text into the input, we get a reference to the submit button on the page, click it, and then discard that reference as well.

-After we’ve clicked on the button, an alert box should appear.
-We need to make sure this is the case, *and* we need to inspect the content of the alert box to make sure it is displaying what we expect.
-To do this, we’ll call `alertText`, which retrieves the content of the alert box if it exists, or throws an error if there is no alert box currently open.
-Since this call returns data for us to inspect, we call `then` and provide a callback which is called once the alert text has been retrieved.
-Inside this callback, we assert that the text from the alert is what we expect.
+After we've clicked on the button to submit the form, the header text should change and display a new greeting.
+We need to make sure this is the case.
+Just like we did for the submit button, we get a reference to the header.
+Since this call returns an element for us to inspect, we call `then` and provide a callback which is called once the element reference has been retrieved.
+Inside this callback, we assert that the innerHTML of the element is what we expect.

-*Note: TODO Add a note here about how if you try to make more calls to `remote` from inside `then`, things will break.*
+*Note: Currently, making more calls to `remote` from inside `then` will cause tests to break.
+This is a known issue and is currently being tracked [here](https://github.com/theintern/intern/issues/14).

 Now that this test module is complete, the final step is to add it to our Intern configuration in the `functionalSuites` array: